pharaonchic/My_Second_Repo/README.md

 # My_Second_Repo
+Lab-5.
+/
+Create a class Fish(name, age, species, size, prefferedFood, isAggressive, neededSpace (cubic meters)).
+Create a class Aquarium, which contains various fish, and has fields totalVolume (cubic meters)  і freeSpace (cubic meters).
+Add methods for breeding the 3 largest fish in the aquarium.
+In the main method, create multiple aquariums, taking into account the requirements of fish (aggressive can only be added to aggressive, free space in the aquarium should always remain >= 0) and demonstrate the work of the classes should always remain.
-Lab-5 /
+/
-Створити клас Fish(name, age, species, size, prefferedFood, isAggressive, neededSpace (cubic meters)). Створити клас Aquarium, який мiстить різних рибок, та має поля totalVolume (cubic meters)  і freeSpace (cubic meters). Додати методи для виведення 3-ьох найбільших риб у акваріумі. У методі main створіть декілька акваріумів, враховуючи вимоги рибок (агресивних можна додавати лише до агресивних, вільне місце в акваріумі повинне завжди залишатися >= 0) та продемонструйте роботу класів. /
-Вдкрити файли через VS і запустити
+Open files HeaderFish.h end SourceFish.cpp via Visual Studio and run.